davidegat/GameOfBacteria/README.md

 ![Game Screenshot](/img/screenshoten5.png)

-**4. Even if patient is not infected with a resistant bacteria, you can encounter three levels of difficulty:**
+**4. Even if patient is not infected with a resistant bacterium, you can encounter three levels of difficulty:**

    - Easy: patient has a phenomenal immune system.
    - Routine: immune system works, but don't underestimate anything.